Quantum Control Landscapes: A Closer Look

-For the problem of unitary operator optimization we demonstrated that there are indeed no traps when we consider the fidelity as a functional over the unitary group.
+For the problem of unitary operator optimization we demonstrated that there are no traps when the fidelity is taken to be a functional over the unitary group.
 Although there are critical manifolds on which the fidelity takes values between $-1$ (global minimum) and $+1$ (global maximum), all of these critical points are indeed saddle points, but the situation changes when the analysis is restricted to the special unitary group $\SU(N)$.
 This case may appear artificial but it is actually highly relevant for quantum control, as many quantum control problems involve control Hamiltonians that have zero-trace, and hence we have no global phase control.
 Although the system may be $\UU(N)$ controllable when $\Tr[H_1]=0$, if the target time is fixed, so is the global phase.
-Perhaps surprisingly, there are more critical points in this case than for $\UU(N)$, and some of these are attractive critical points at which the fidelity assumes values $<1$, i.e., traps.
+There are more critical points in this case than for $\UU(N)$, and some of these are attractive critical points at which the fidelity assumes values $<1$, i.e., traps.
 More careful analysis shows that these traps correspond to solutions $U=e^{i\theta}V$, where $e^{i\theta}$ is a root of unity, which immediately shows that these solutions have fidelity $<1$, according to the standard definition of the fidelity.
-Nonetheless, these solutions are perfectly adequate for most practical purposes as we usually do not care about the global phase of an operator, and this problem can be avoided entirely simply by modifying the performance index to reflect the fact that we do not care about the global phase.
-Optimizating over the projective unitary group $\PU(N)$ there are indeed no traps, at least on the group.
-Again, the situation is more complicated for actual optimization problem over controls in $L^2(0,T)$.
-Not only are there critical points $f$ for which the fidelity assumes critical values other than those permitted over $\UU(N)$ or $\SU(N)$, but examples again show that the Hessian at these critical points can be negative definite, implying that they are locally attractive on any finite-dimensional subspace and therefore traps.
-The results can even be extended to the case where the target time $T$ is variable, again proving the existence of traps.
+Nonetheless, these solutions are perfectly adequate for most practical purposes when the global phase of an operator is not important.
+Moreover, this problem can be avoided entirely simply by modifying the performance index to reflect the fact that we do not care about the global phase.
+Optimizating over the projective unitary group $\PU(N)$ there are indeed no traps but again the situation is more complicated for actual optimization problem over controls in $L^2(0,T)$.
+Not only are there critical points $f$ for which the fidelity assumes critical values other than those permitted over $\UU(N)$ or $\SU(N)$, but examples again show that the Hessian at these critical points can be infinite-rank negative definite, implying that they are locally attractive on any finite-dimensional subspace and therefore traps.
+The results can even be extended to the case where the target time $T$ is variable, again proving the existence of traps even in this case.